Asian business owners share successes at GOP-sponsored town hall

 “The president has cut more regulations the last few years than any president has ever cut in this period of time, and I think we’re all grateful for that,” Laxalt told the chamber members.

-She’s been able to hire more employees and offer bonuses for the first time since sinking her 401(k) into the small business venture in 2005.
+She has been able to hire more employees and offer bonuses for the first time since sinking her 401(k) into the small-business venture in 2005.
 Before Trump, she said, the business struggled just to make payroll — let alone turn a profit.

 Dr. Sonny Ho started his chiropractic practice in 1999 and struggled through lean years until recently.